Inmoresentum/CSE310LabAssignments/README.md

    Now open `CSE310LabAssignments`
    using IntelliJ IDEA and for wait maven wrapper and the necessary dependencies to be downloaded.
    Now you can click the play icon and have some **fun**.

 #### Setup For Assignment 2:

 You will need to have [MariaDB](https://mariadb.org/).
 The easiest way to get started is to spin up a [MariaDB container](https://hub.docker.com/_/mariadb) using [docker](https://www.docker.com).
 Once the MariaDB instance is running create a database named **CSE310DB**.

 ## Lab Files/ Assignment Files

 Lab files or assignment files can be found [`src/main/java/org/cse310/bracu/labfiles`](src/main/java/org/cse310/bracu/labfiles) in this location.
 There are total two lab assignments.

 ## Lab Assignments

 ### Lab Assignment 1

 The first Lab Assignment can be found [`src/main/java/org/cse310/bracu/labfiles/CSE310_Lab_Assignment_1.pdf`](src/main/java/org/cse310/bracu/labfiles/CSE310_Lab_Assignment_1.pdf).
 The solution of the lab assignments can be found [`src/main/java/org/cse310/bracu/assignment1`](src/main/java/org/cse310/bracu/assignment1) in this location.
 Just run [`Main.java`](src/main/java/org/cse310/bracu/assignment1/Main.java) file.
 At this point, you can probably understand the repo structure.

 ### Lab Assignment 2

 Similarly, for Lab Assignment 2, the assignment file can be found [`src/main/java/org/cse310/bracu/labfiles/CSE310_Lab_Assignment_2.pdf`](src/main/java/org/cse310/bracu/labfiles/CSE310_Lab_Assignment_2.pdf) in this location and the solution [`src/main/java/org/cse310/bracu/assignment2`](src/main/java/org/cse310/bracu/assignment2).
-There similarly run the `Main.java` file.
+There, similarly run the `Main.java` file.

 **Note:** Before Running the `Lab Assignment 2 Main.java` file make sure that you already have installed all the necessary dependencies and MariaDB is running